andykamp/FlyMe/README_SOLUTION.md

 # Approach and solution

 ## Possible approaches:
-- Server side rendering.
+- **Server side rendering**.
 Requests are polled and cached every 3min and 24 hours and cached on the server.
 Then delivered to clients with no 'compute' latency on the server.
 Basically a shared cache.
 Less work for avinors server.
-- Set up own server that polls and cach the data in e.g redis locally.
+- **Set up own server that polls and cach the data in e.g redis locally**.
 Then clients query this server instead.
 Same concept as SSR but does not require a SSR framework atleast.
-- Client side queries on relevant aiports only.
-Longer time per fetch if on switch, but can be alliviated with with private caching, seeing alot of the same airports will be queried each time.
+- **Client side queries on relevant aiports only.** Longer time per fetch if on switch, but can be alliviated with with private caching, seeing alot of the same airports will be queried each time.
 Can also use last_update to reduce payload each time.
-- Client side fetch-all-data-every-3-minutes.
-Longer initial wait time, more memory that is unused, more queries to server, but once loaded it can give a super fast user experience after initial load.
+- **Client side fetch-all-data-every-3-minutes.** Longer initial wait time, more memory that is unused, more queries to server, but once loaded it can give a super fast user experience after initial load.

 ## Choosen approach
-- Client side queries on relevant aiports only
+**Client side queries on relevant aiports only**
   - Might not be ideal, but fastest to implement and no server involved

 ## How to use
 Clone repo and run ```yarn && yarn vite ```